Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: Introduction

 In 2004, Brin~\cite{Brin-higherdim} introduced, for each positive integer~$n \geq 2$, an analogue of Thompson's group~$V$ that acts upon an $n$\nbd dimensional version of Cantor space.
 He denotes this group by~$nV$ and, via the homeomorphism $\Cant^{n} \cong \Cant$, this family provide us with further groups of homeomorphisms of Cantor space.
-It was noted by Bleak and Lanoue~\cite{BL} that two of these groups $mV$~and~$nV$ are isomorphic if and only if $m = n$.
+Bleak and Lanoue~\cite{BL} noted that two of these groups $mV$~and~$nV$ are isomorphic if and only if $m = n$.
 Brin observes in his first paper that the group~$2V$ is an infinite simple group, while in~\cite{Brin-baker} he shows that all the groups~$nV$ are simple.
 In the latter argument, he makes considerable reference to the baker's maps of~$\Cant^{n}$ and notes that these maps can be expressed as a product of transpositions.
 This observation will be particularly relevant to our proof of Theorem~\ref{thm:infpres} in Section~\ref{sec:infpres} below.
-Furthermore, all these groups are finitely presented: In~\cite[Theorem~5]{Brin-presentations}, Brin observes that $2V$~has a finite presentation with eight generators and $70$~relations.
+Furthermore, all these groups are finitely presented: In~\cite[Theorem~5]{Brin-presentations}, Brin observes that $2V$~has a finite presentation with $8$~generators and $70$~relations.
 This method was extended by Hennig and Matucci~\cite{HM} to establish a finite presentation for the groups~$nV$ involving $2n+4$~generators and $10n^{2} + 10n + 10$~relations (see~\cite[Theorem~25]{HM}).
 Indeed, each group~$nV$ is of type~$\mathrm{F}_{\infty}$, as established in~\cite{KMPN,FMWZ}.
 In this article, it is demonstrated that these groups possess infinite presentations involving elements corresponding to transpositions of disjoint basic open sets and involving relations that have a Coxeter-like shape and reflect the self-similar nature of~$\Cant^{n}$ (see Theorem~\ref{thm:infpres} below).
 Again these infinite presentations bear comparison with Dehornoy's geometric presentations~\cite{Dehornoy} for $F$~and~$V$.
-In the final section of the paper, we demonstrate how this infinite presentation for~$nV$ can be constructed from a finite presentation involving three generators and $2n^{2} + 3n + 11$~relations.
-It seems noteworthy that the number of generators is bounded independent of the parameter~$n$ and that the number of relations compares favourably with the presentations in~\cite{Brin-presentations,HM}.
-In particular, the finite presentation given for~$2V$ involves $3$~generators and $25$~relations.
+In the final section of the paper, we demonstrate that the group~$nV$ is isomorphic to a group~$G$ with a finite presentation involving $3$~generators and $2n^{2} + 3n + 11$~relations.
+It is noteworthy that the number of generators is bounded independent of the parameter~$n$ and that the number of relations significantly improves upon the presentations in~\cite{Brin-presentations,HM}.
+In particular, the resulting finite presentation for~$2V$ involves $3$~generators and $25$~relations.